 Anyone can benefit from using a grammar checker.
 Of course, this largely depends on whether or not you’re willing to not only use them but also learn during the process.

-We highly recommend Grammarly as the best grammar checker.
-It is feature packed and works unobtrusively in the background to make sure your spelling, punctuation, tone of writing, and more are on the up and up.
+We highly recommend ProWritingAid as the best grammar checker.
+It is feature-packed and offers in-depth reporting and learning resources to ensure your spelling, punctuation, tone of writing, and more are constantly improving.

 Aside from being much more convenient to use, Grammarly also detects plagiarism while Ginger doesn’t – making Grammarly a preferred option for education and business purposes.
 Grammarly has also proven to show much better development in terms of features introduced over time.